laurentperrinet/laurentperrinet.github.io/content/authors/victor-boutin/_index.md

 # Controlling an aerial robot by human semaphore gestures using a bio-inspired neural network (PhD, 12/2016-02/2020)

+The brain is a complex machinery that is incredibly efficient and flexible.
+Thanks to efficient training processes, it tackles a high diversity of tasks with a high robustness.
+In contrast, states-of-the-art machine learning algorithms exhibit great performances, but are also highly task-specialized.
+Consequently, neuroscience is potentially a great source of inspiration to design more efficient artificial intelligence algorithms.

+In particular, vision is predominant compared to other senses in terms of computational resources.
+So understanding visual processing has the potential to reveal the core computational mechanisms that give the brain such performances.
+In my research, I am interested in extracting the fundamental principles that are at stake in the visual system, and to apply them to develop better machine learning algorithms.
+As I consequence, I tend to adopt a cross-level analysis approach.
+I develop algorithms that simultaneously model low-level neural mechanisms and account for higher-level visual tasks such as object recognition, denoising, inpainting, image generation, etc.

+The ultimate objective would be to develop a framework that successfully solves all these visual tasks without being extensively retrained from scratch for each of those tasks.
+Such an algorithm would be a first step towards the ultimate goal of every researcher in machine learning, that is, general artificial intelligence.

 * Venue: Aix-Marseille University [DOC2AMU](https://doc2amu.univ-amu.fr/fr/victor-boutin-doctorant-promotion-2016) is an innovative H2020-MSCA-COFUND
 * Keywords: Aerial Robots, Vision, Neural Networks, Bio-Inspired Computer Vision, Gaze orientation, learning
 * Thesis director: Dr. Laurent PERRINET, Director's research unit: Institut de Neurosciences de la Timone (INT)